Cathe0n/Cryptracer/README.md

 ### 4. Access the Application | "Uhh use Waterfox...Or Something, Chrome is poopoo" q('.')q

 - **Main Dashboard**: [http://localhost:8080/ui/index.html](http://localhost:8080/ui/index.html)
-- **Setup/Configuration**: [http://localhost:8080/ui/setup.html](http://localhost:8080/ui/setup.html) "This is where you configure your API keys, Cryptrace can still work but there'll be no reputation check for the Bitcoin address." <.<
+- **Setup/Configuration**: [http://localhost:8080/ui/setup.html](http://localhost:8080/ui/setup.html) "This is where you configure your API keys, Cryptracer can still work but there'll be no reputation check for the Bitcoin address." <.<

 ---